Hideousmon/Zhenyu-ZHAO-Engineering-Little-Tools/README.md

 ## EightCannel_Isolation_Cal.m

-It can help calculate 8 resonance results from Lumerical FDTD and calculate *Channel Isolation* between each two of them, and save *Channel Isolation* into a ".csv" file.
+It can help analyze 8 resonance results from Lumerical FDTD and calculate *Channel Isolation* between each two of them, and save *Channel Isolation* into a ".csv" file.

 Make sure the FDTD output values are positive and save as *Text*.